asheshwor/climate-nepal/README.md

 Creating a time series of rainfall records
 ----------
-For seasonal and yearly statistics, the data can be conveted into a time series.
+For seasonal and yearly statistics, the data can be converted into a time series.
 Here is an example using the ```zoo``` package.

 ```
 require(zoo)